Go Back

 • Add tapioca flour and salt to a large bowl and mix.

-• In a saucepan, combine the oil and milk.
-Heat the mixture over medium heat for about 5 minutes, until it starts to boil.
+• In a saucepan, combine the oil, water and milk.
+Heat the mixture over medium heat until it starts to boil.
 Turn off the heat.

 • Carefully pour the hot mixture over the tapioca flour mixture.